afranques/programmable-digital-systems/README.md

 Set of laboratory projects written in Verilog an implemented in an Altera DE2 Board (which includes an Altera 90nm Cyclone II FPGA).
 The design software used was Altera Quartus II.

-Each of the 5 laboratories practices includes a lab report explaining what and how has been achieved in it.
+Each of the 5 laboratories practices includes a lab report (in Spanish) explaining what and how has been achieved in it.

 Content:
 - **labs_handout.pdf**: guide providing initial introduction to the Altera DE2 board, as well as stating what has to be achieved in each of the 5 laboratories practices